cepdnaclk/e19-co225-Baby-Developing-Tracking-System-Web-Application/README.md

 7. Start the Spring Boot Application
 8. Go to localhost:8080/swagger-ui/index.html for a comprehensive view of the API

+### On Using Swagger-UI
+Some default request bodies given may not be the intended body(Some fields like id is not hidden) Authorize button provided (AT top right above list of endpoints) is for adding token to the header of the request.
+Use Postman or Insomnia if you find this overwhelming.

 ## Please refer the instructions in below URL: